telerik/ajax-docs/controls/numerictextbox/appearance-and-styling/creating-a-custom-skin.md

 ## Prepare the Project

-1. Drag a **RadTextBox**, a **RadMaskedTextBox**, a **RadNumericTextBox** and a **RadDateInput** control from the toolbox onto a new AJAX-enabled application Web form.
+1. Drag  a **RadNumericTextBox** control from the toolbox onto a new AJAX-enabled application Web form.

-1. Set the properties of these input controls so that they each show a label and a button:
+1. Set the properties of these input control so that it shows a label and a button:

 1. In the Solution Explorer, create a new "Green" directory in your project.

-1. Copy the default **RadInput** skin files from the installation directory to the "Green" directory; copy both the \Input directory that contains the images for this skin and the Input.Default.css file that defines the skin styles.
+1. Copy the default **RadNumericTextBox** skin files from the installation directory to the "Green" directory; copy both the \Input directory that contains the images for this skin and the Input.Default.css file that defines the skin styles.
 >note The file path will typically be similar to this example: *\Program Files\Telerik\<Your Version of UI for ASP.NET.AJAX>\Skins\Default.*
 >